DerkJanSpeelman/GMLTouch-Minecraft-2D/README.md

 Clone by running: `git clone https://github.com/DerkJanSpeelman/GMLTouch-Minecraft-2D.git`.
 Requires [Git](https://git-scm.com/downloads) to be installed.
 Or simply press the green "Clone or Download" button, download the ZIP file and extract it on your computer.

-Open your terminal, go to the path of your project, and run:
+Open your terminal, go to the path of the project you want get started with (i.e. _#0: Project Setup_), and run:

 ```sh
 npm install